Quickstart: Use Azure Cache for Redis in .NET Core

 It takes a while for a cache to create.
 You can monitor progress on the Azure Cache for Redis Overview page.
 When Status shows as Running, the cache is ready to use.

-Make a note of the values for HOST NAME and the Primary access key.
-You use these values later to construct the CacheConnection secret.
+Make a note of the HOST NAME.
+You'll use these values later to for appsettings.json.

 Add a local secret for the connection string

-In RedisConnection.cs, the StackExchange.Redis namespace is added to the code.
-The namespace is required for the RedisConnection class.
+In RedisConnection.cs, you see the StackExchange.Redis namespace has been added to the code.
+This is needed for the RedisConnection class.

 using StackExchange.Redis;

-The RedisConnection class code ensures that there's always a healthy connection to the cache.
-The connection is managed by the ConnectionMultiplexer instance from StackExchange.Redis.
-The RedisConnection class re-creates the connection when a connection is lost and can't reconnect automatically.
+The RedisConnection code ensures that there is always a healthy connection to the cache by managing the ConnectionMultiplexer instance from StackExchange.Redis.
+The RedisConnection class recreates the connection when a connection is lost and unable to reconnect automatically.

 private static async Task RunRedisCommandsAsync(string prefix)